Lievenk/openCL/GPU/videofilter/readme.txt

-videofilter2.cpp is the working code.
-Videofilter.cpp is just a backup copy of the original code
+videofilter2.cpp is the working code videofilter.cpp is just a backup copy of the original code